Dr David Cavan

 I qualified from Southampton Medical School in 1985 and after junior hospital posts, spent three years as a Medical Research Council Training Fellow at the University of Birmingham, undertaking studies to help unravel the complex genetics behind type 1 diabetes.
 This led to the award of a Doctorate in Medicine (MD) from Southampton University in 1994.
 I then worked at St Thomas’ Hospital in London for three years, before moving Bournemouth in 1996 to work as a Consultant Endocrinologist at the Bournemouth Diabetes and Endocrine Centre, now part of University Hospitals Dorset.
 I was awarded the Fellowship of the Royal College of Physicians in 2000.

 Over the course of my career, I have learned that treating Type 2 diabetes as a progressively worsening chronic disease is not the correct approach.
 In 2010 I became interested in the potential of a lower carbohydrate diet and have supported many people in reversing type 2 diabetes and the accompanying symptoms with dietary and other lifestyle changes.
 I believe that while prescription drugs may be appropriate, they should never be presented as the main solution to type 2 diabetes.
-I have also seen great benefit of reducing carbohydrate intake for people with type 1 diabetes.
+I have also seen great benefit of reducing carbohydrate intake for people with type 1 diabetes and with obesity.

 By 2013, I was ready for a new challenge and left the UK to work for three years as the Director of Policy and Programmes at the International Diabetes Federation (IDF) in Brussels.
 The IDF is a global federation that represents over 240 national diabetes associations.
 In this role, I was responsible for overseeing a range of projects and programmes that addressed the needs of people with diabetes at a global level.